e-kwsm/lammps/doc/src/Build_make.rst

 build with a number of global compilation options and features.

 Those makefiles are written for and tested with GNU make and may not be compatible with other make programs.
-In most cases, if the "make" program is not GNU make, then there will be a GNU make program available under the name "gmake".
+In most cases, if the ``make`` program is not GNU make, then there will be a GNU make program available under the name "gmake".
 If GNU make or a compatible make is not available, you may have to first install it or switch to building